 Data on radionuclide concentrations in biota collected on BRUCE are given in Table 94.
 This completely vegetated island has a mature Pisonia forest on it which was apparently modified only slightly by test activities.
 The island is far enough from test areas to not have been affected by physical effects of weapons tests.
-Three soil-survey samples were collected in the area where biological samples were obtained.
-A biota soil sample was also collected in the area, and had radionuclide concentrations that were higher than any of the soil-survey samples used in this analysis.
-Slightly more 137Cs than 90Sr was present in the soil on BRUCE.
+Three soil-survey

-Scaevola frutescens had the highest 137 Cs concentrations in plants, and the coconut palm nut meat had the lowest - less than 1 pCi/g.
-A low level of 90 Sr was present in Pisonia, Messerschmidia, and Scaevola.
+Scaevola frutescens had the highest $^{137}\mathrm{Cs}$ concentrations in plants, and the coconut palm nut meat had the lowest - less than 1 pCi/g.
+A low level of $^{90}\mathrm{Sr}$ was present in Pisonia, Messerschmidia, and Scaevola.

 Coconut crabs, Birgus latro, were abundant on the island, and a sample of five was collected.
-137 Cs, 60 Co, and 90 Sr were present in coconut crabs in low levels.
-137 Cs was present in the highest concentration in the muscle of the crabs.
-Less than 1 pCi/g of 137 Cs, 60 Co, and 90 Sr occurred in the hepatopancreas.
-As observed in other land crustacea, 90 Sr was relatively high in the exoskeleton.
+137Cs, 60Co, and 90Sr were present in coconut crabs in low levels.
+137Cs was present in the highest concentration in the muscle of the crabs.
+Less than 1 pCi/g of 137Cs, 60Co, and Sr occurred in the hepatopancreas.
+As observed in other land crustacea, 90Sr was relatively high in the exoskeleton.

 A sample of roof rats, Rattus rattus, was trapped on BRUCE.
-Low concentrations of 137 Cs, 60 Co, 90 Sr, and 239,240 Pu were detected in the rat organs.
-The highest radionuclide concentration in rat livers was 55 Fe, with a low level of 60 Co.
-137 Cs concentrations were higher in bone than in any other tissue.
+Low concentrations of 137Cs, 60Co, 90Sr, and ^{239, 240}Pu were detected in the rat organs.
+The highest radionuclide concentration in rat livers was 55Fe, with a low level of 60Co.
+137Cs concentrations were higher in bone than in any other tissue.